lcorrealopes/home/index.md

 ## About Me

 I am a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.
-Currently I'm working on profinite groups acting on profinite trees.

 ## Research Interests

-- Profinite groups, profinite Bass-Serre theory, geometric group theory.
+- Profinite groups, profinite Bass-Serre theory, geometric group theory, block theory for profinite groups.

 ## Papers